-If you are a tenant, your landlord has certain obligations.
+Your landlord has certain legal obligations.
 The rules and procedures vary depending on the type of tenancy you have but certain basic rules are always the same.

-Your landlord needs to pay your deposit into a UK Government-approved deposit protection scheme, and return it to you at the end of your tenancy – unless there's a dispute about damage you've caused to the property or rent or bills you haven't paid.
+All landlords must return your deposit to you at the end of your tenancy, unless there's a dispute about damage you've caused to the property or rent you haven't paid.

 Your landlord must meet safety standards

 Landlords have legal obligations to ensure the safety of tenants.

 Most private landlords are also responsible for installing smoke alarms on each floor of your home and carbon monoxide detectors in rooms with a coal fire or woo- burning stove.

 - get a gas safety certificate for every gas appliance they provide